PDM4AR/exercises/docs/06-collisionchecking.md

 Test cases are provided in the online checker for this exercise.

-#### Step 3a: Return a list of Candiadate Separating Axes for a Polygon and a Circle
+#### Step 3a: Return a List of Candidate Separating Axes for a Polygon and a Circle
-We now move to computing separating axes for a Polygon and a Circle.
+We now move to computing separating axes for a polygon and a circle.

-We will use the Circle GeoPrimitive in (`src/pdm4ar/exercises_def/ex06/structures.py`):
+We will use the Circle GeoPrimitive (`src/pdm4ar/exercises_def/ex06/structures.py`):

 ```python
 @dataclass(frozen=True)